 “What makes K-W great!” is an exclamation, not a question.
 While the trend across the country is to try to make big schools act more like small ones, we already have that mastered.
 Technically, the Kenyon-Wanamingo Public Schools offer overlapping layers of bonding social capital.
 In simpler terms, our students have the opportunity to participate in a comprehensive range of curricular, co-curricular, and extra-curricular activities with very few restrictions.
 If a K-W student wishes to take a class, join a team, or participate in an activity they can.
 A K-W student will regularly see their peers, school staff, and community members in multiple settings, which adds value to their educational experience.

 Layers of positive relationships make K-W great!
 We are the Knights and we have blended Kenyon, Wanamingo, and parts of the surrounding area into a culture that is symbolically represented by the traditional strengths displayed within a Knighthood.
 A Knight is not gender specific.
-Knights learn from their adult and upperclassmen role models about the core values of respect and service to others.
+Knights learn from their adult and upper classman role models about the core values of respect and service to others.
 Our Knights strive to be the best that they can be.
-They take pride in their school, their community, and are held to high standards.
+They take pride in their school, their community, and they are held to high standards.

-- 100% participation of eligible students in post-secondary placement tests
+- 100% participation of eligible students in postsecondary placement tests.

-- Regional Robotics Competition – 26th place out of 60 competitors.
+- Regional Robotics Competition – 22nd place out of 60 competitors.